-I joined Phlo Digital Pharmacy in February 2019 and I am the Superintendent Pharmacist.
+I joined Phlo Digital Pharmacy in February 2019 and I am the Head of Patient Care.
 My position involves ensuring that Phlo adheres to all pharmacy regulations, that we are operationally safe, and our patients experience a superior service.

 I’ve always enjoyed science classes growing up, and my father actually helped guide me to a pathway into pharmacy.
 My father worked in a factory the majority of his life and had very little sociable hours.
 He was determined for his children to find stable jobs and careers that involved having a life beyond work.

 I’m working for an online pharmacy for the first time in my 12 years as a pharmacist.
 Overall, it’s amazing to get to see how much time, effort and determination is required to get a company off the ground.
 I’ve had to learn skills and complete courses I once thought were beyond my capabilities.
 I can’t see myself ever regretting the decision to take the leap from the comfort of my previous, more conventional pharmacy role, to working for Phlo, an online digital pharmacy.

 Besides that, I also really enjoy working with people: whether it be patients, staff or peers, I thoroughly thrive in a people-focused environment.

 It’s a tightly regulated industry and rightly so.
 You must be committed to innovation and continuous improvement to ultimately help people manage their health more easily.
 To improve your service, your approach must be methodical at all times, and furthermore, you must be determined to ensure safe and effective processes are implemented.